TowsifAhamed/GameRagKit/docs/vectordb-postgres.md

 docker compose -f docker-compose.postgres.yml up -d
 ```

-The container exposes port `5433` locally to avoid conflicts with an existing Postgres install.
+The container exposes port `5432` locally so the default connection string works out of the box.

 ## 2. Configure GameRAGKit